kohutovic/febus-rules/06-organisational.md

     included in the calculation of the ranking for the direct elimination table.

-11. When a fencer withdraws from one pool bout only, he/she is declared as having lost the bout, but the score established before is not annulled.
+11. When a fencer withdraws from one pool bout only, they are declared as having lost the bout, but the score established before is not annulled.